ngernest/mica/README.md

 opam update
 opam install ppx_mica
 ```
+(Note that OCaml 5.1 or newer is required.)

 To use Mica, add `ppx_mica`, `ppx_deriving.show` and `ppx_jane` to the `preprocess` field in your [`dune`](https://dune.build) file:
 (Mica produces code that uses `ppx_deriving` and `ppx_jane` under the hood, so these two PPXes are also required in order for the code